 Creator and first editor of 2000AD, champion of girls' and political comics.
-Serial Killer, Requiem Vampire Knight, Marshal Law, Accident Man, Nemesis, Charley's War and much more.
-Visit millsverse.com for more info.
+Spacewarp, Requiem Vampire Knight, Marshal Law, Accident Man, Nemesis, Charley's War and more.
+Get in touch: patmillswriter (@) gmail.com.
+Go to millsverse.com for comics stuff.

 Thanks to a St J’s Old Boy for school photo from the mid 80s.

 Mrs Kearney, sitting, 2nd from the left

 And unless I’m mistaken that’s Bill Moss,my old English teacher, second row fifth from the right.

 My first reaction on looking at the photo was surprise at how Mr Moss seemed to have aged.
 And how short and suntanned he seemed.
 And how Kearney didn’t look that different to how i remembered him.
 He seemed remarkably young and not noticeably obese as one Old Boy remembered him recently.
 But a big guy.
 What did come over to me was his energy.
 He’s not as relaxed as some of the others.
 He comes over as very affable and likeable.
 But of course it’s a photo.

 I just showed it to an Old Boy friend from that 80s era who immediately identified one of the brothers as ‘An absolute psycho who assaulted a couple of boys in my second form dorm.’

 Doubtless other Old Boys from that era will know who he is referring to.
 He sounds quite notorious – but after my time.
 I shan’t identify him here.

 And my friend added ‘That place was poison’